“This post may contain affiliate links. Please read my disclosure for more info.

 Your money could be working for you in the form of an IRA, a college fund, a health savings account or an emergency fund.

 Some of the ways debt can get out of hand:

-- If you haven’t done Step 1 and Step 2 above, then you’re unable to determine whether you can afford a particular purchase.
-It’s then very easy to over-extend yourself.
+- If you haven’t done Step 1 and Step 2 above, then you have no system to know what you can, or can’t afford.

 What Steps Can You Take?

 - First, make sure your partner and you are on the same page.
 You need to be moving in the same direction.